DNS management requirement

 - Modifying your domain's MX records to point to Google's servers to activate your email service.
 Learn more

-- Creating custom web addresses for Google Apps services by modifying your CNAME records.
+- Creating custom web addresses for G Suite services by modifying your CNAME records.
 Learn more

 Note: You'll be able to make changes to your domain's DNS settings only if you're a domain administrator.